-“Stimulant medications have significant abuse potential,” said the CDC.
+“Stimulant medications have significant abuse potential,” said the CMS.

 Without stimulants, when the neurotransmitter dopamine increases in your brain, it does so gradually.
 That’s why when you take stimulant supplements it’s important to start with a small amount of stimulant and gradually increase it—and that’s how providers prescribe it.

 If you start with a higher dosage and rapidly increase, you disrupt the normal functioning of your brain cells.
 However, you’ll create euphoria and increase your risk of substance abuse and addiction.

 To reduce the risk of substance abuse, be sure to take the stimulant in the quantity and manner prescribed by your provider, as recommended by the pharmacist, or as stated on the label.

 Bottom line: There is a risk for abuse and addiction associated with consuming stimulant medications.
 By consuming stimulants in a quantity and manner higher than recommended, your risk for addiction increases.

 Some studies show weight-loss stimulants to be effective, while others do not.
 The specific stimulant, as well as combinations with other stimulants and lifestyle choices, seem to dictate the effectiveness of weight-loss stimulants.

 Various studies have shown that weight-loss stimulants have positive effects which help with statistically significant weight loss, preservation of lean body mass and reduction of body fat.